EricG78/sysinfo_MQTTtoHA/README.md

 4. If it works as expected, the script can be automatically launched as a service for machines supporting systemd.
 Run the script `install_service.sh` with the root priviledges: `sudo sh install_service.sh`.
 By default, a message is sent every minutes.
 To change the value, edit the script `install_service.sh` with a text editor and replace the value 60 on line 53: `execCmdLine="$shPath $scriptPath -d yes -r loop -t 60"`.

 The status of the service (active/stopped) is reflected in Home Assistant: the entities are declared "unavailable" when the service is stopped (or the script no longer executed in loop mode)

+### Command line
+To ease debug/investigations, the script can be launched with some arguments:
+* Argument -d:
+  -d yes: MQTT discovery messages are published at the begining of the execution of the script -d no: MQTT discovery messages are not published
+* Argument -r:
+  -r no: the MQTT messages with the system information are not published -r once: the MQTT message with the system information is published once -r loop: the MQTT messages with the system information are published periodically
+* Argument -t:
+  -t nn: where nn is a number defining the delay (in seconds) betwwen the publishing of messages with system information (only applicable with argument `-r loop`)